exercism/automated-tests/docs/rules.md

 ## Tests must be run in order.

-Presuming we're un-skipping all tests, and want to continue to promote a TDD approach, we should ensure that the tests run in order so that the "next" test is the one that fails.stop as soon as the first test fails so that a user is only presented with one error message.
+Presuming we're un-skipping all tests, and want to continue to promote a TDD approach, we should ensure that the tests run in order so that the "next" test is the one that fails.
+Stop as soon as the first test fails so that a user is only presented with one error message.

 ## The test runner must stop once a test fails.